 This decline in sanctions, combined with a small, but significant growth in the bar’s technology expertise overall and the emergence of easier-to-use discovery tools, is leading to broad adoption of “do it yourself” discovery practices, where incurring liability through the handling of traditionally risky discovery processes is far less of a concern.

 “The end result is a ‘de-risking’ of eDiscovery, allowing practitioners to bring more of the discovery process in house, without the fear that has long accompanied eDiscovery practice.”

 The end result, we posit, is a “de-risking” of eDiscovery, allowing practitioners, whether corporate legal departments, small firms, or their Big Law counterparts, to bring more of the discovery process in house, without the fear that has long accompanied eDiscovery practice.
-This change, too, has allowed corporate legal departments to focus on other imperatives, from cybersecurity to GDPR, while realizing significant cost savings.
-In one example, one of the world’s largest companies was able to realize an estimated $7.5 million savings by in-housing much of their eDiscovery work and subsequently reducing data reviewed by outside counsel by 30 percent on average.2
+This change, too, has allowed corporate legal departments to focus on other imperatives, from cybersecurity to GDPR, while realizing significant cost savings.1 In one example, one of the world’s largest companies was able to realize an estimated $7.5 million savings by in-housing much of their eDiscovery work and subsequently reducing data reviewed by outside counsel by 30 percent on average.2

 The implications of this change have not been lost on innovation-focused practitioners.
 “When the amendments were approved, in-house lawyers were ecstatic,” says Mira Edelman, former Associate General Counsel of eDiscovery and Information Governance at Facebook and Senior Counsel and Discovery Manager at Google at the time of the 2015 amendments.
 “The new Rule gave us power to influence outside counsel who were more conservative in their approach to preservation.
 It gave in-house lawyers the legal authority to make decisions that weren’t driven by uncertainty, to focus on creating defensible workflows, and to begin thinking about corporate information governance.
 It was freeing.”